rage/programming-25/data/index.md

 ## Timetable

-The course will be open until the end of the year 2024.
-However, if you take one of the last course exams in January of February 2025, you can keep doing the exercises until the exam day.
+The course will be open until the end of the year 2025.

 ## Lectures